-Pediatric migraine headaches are recurrent headaches, often associated with nausea, vomiting, sensitivity to light (photophobia), and sensitivity to sound (phonophobia).
-They can be quite debilitating, causing children to miss school and significantly compromising the quality of their lives.
+Migraine headaches are recurrent headaches, often associated with nausea, vomiting, sensitivity to light (photophobia), and sensitivity to sound (phonophobia).
+They can be quite debilitating, causing individuals to miss school or work and significantly compromising the quality of their lives.

 Success Story: Medical Hypnosis for Migraines

-Dr. Lazarus treated 12-year old Anton for migraine headaches.
-This video shows some of Anton’s sessions with Dr. Lazarus and includes a follow up with Anton 9 years after treatment with a note on how he uses his newly learned skill of self-hypnosis.
+Dr. Lazarus treated this 12-year old boy for migraine headaches.
+This video shows some of his sessions with Dr. Lazarus and includes a follow up with him 9 years after treatment with a note on how he still uses his learned skill of self-hypnosis.

 Traditional treatment with medication includes: